shiftux/redox-media-keyboard/README.md

 - volume knob
 - 5mm threaded rod with nuts
 - hook up wire (ideally multiple colors)
+- key caps.
+You can use any old MX type key caps from an old keyboard or order a set of custom ones.
+I got mine from [here](https://www.maxkeyboard.com/iso-layout-custom-color-cherry-mx-keycap-set-top-print-blank.html), another alternative would be [this](https://candykeys.com/).

+Note: I created the bottom part of the keyboard so that it has a custom micro-USB slot which perfectly fits the shape cable holding it in place and exposing one end as port socket for the computer-to-keyboard USB cable, that's where the [shape cable](https://www.fust.ch/de/p/pc-tablet-handy/pc-komponenten/kabel-adapter/delock/usb-otg-kabel-microb-shapecable-0-15-m-8289927.html) comes in.
 ## CAD files
 The original Redox CAD files (SCAD) are open source and available [here](https://github.com/Lenbok/scad-keyboard-cases).
 I've modified those adding some extra space at the top to accommodate the media buttons and two knobs as well as a mechanical housing for a micro-USB shape cable as the pro micro has a somewhat fragile micro-USB port.